MewPurPur/GodSVG/README.md

 Note that if you're on MacOS, you need to [disable Gatekeeper](https://disable-gatekeeper.github.io/) if you haven't yet.
 I don't have the time or money to deal with Apple's gatekeeping.

-Link to the web build: https://godsvg.com/web-build (Currently moving)
+Link to the web build: https://godsvg.com/editor

 To run the latest unreleased version, you can download Godot from https://godotengine.org (development is currently happening in v4.2.2).
 After getting the repository files on your machine, you must open Godot, click on the "Import" button, and import the `project.godot` folder.
 If there are a lot of errors as some people have reported, it's Godot's fault.
 Try closing and opening the project a few times, changing small things on the code that errors out, etc. until the errors hopefully clear.

 ## How to use it

 Documentation for GodSVG is likely eventually going to be built-in.
-In the meantime, the basics of using it will be outlined here.
+Meanwhile, the basics of using it will be outlined below.

+GodSVG is something between an SVG editor and an assisted code editor for SVG files.
+SVGs are a text-based format, and to understand how to be efficient with the tool, it would really help to first familiarize with the SVG basics (Check out [the first few tutorials here](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Introduction).

 If you want to import an existing graphic from scratch, use the Import button on top of the code editor or drag-and-drop an SVG file into the app.